Lesson Plans for

 First, the teacher models the decoration of the box.
 It is important to actually show the students.
 You will do it first and then they will start their boxes.
 Have a completed Magical Love Box for the students to see.
 (5 minutes)

-The teach will cut out the template on SOLID lines.
+The teacher will cut out the template on SOLID lines.

 Depending on the age of the students, you may want to have templates precut and the top section of the box marked with a small x.